 New Licensing Standards for Kinship Caregivers

-The Washington State Department of Children, Youth, and Families will develop a new WAC chapter, along with supporting policies, procedures, and a home study process for kinship caregivers, making it easier for kin to get licensed and receive support from staff.
+The Washington State Department of Children, Youth, and Families is developing a new Washington Administrative Code (WAC) chapter, along with supporting policies, procedures, and a home study process for kinship caregivers, making it easier for kin to get licensed and receive support from staff.

 How will this impact me?

-• Kinship Caregivers – By creating a more efficient path to get licensed, resulting in additional financial support that is only available to licensed caregivers.
+• Kinship Caregivers – Creating a more efficient path to get licensed, will result in additional financial support that is only available to licensed caregivers.

 • Tribes – Depending on tribal licensing status, tribes may create their own kinship standards (Intergovernmental Agreement tribes) or use state kinship licensing standards.

-• DCYF Staff By simplifying and streamlining the process to support kinship caregivers and align with the national kinship standards.
+• DCYF Staff Simplifying and streamlining the licensing process to support kinship caregivers will help DCYF align with the national kinship standards and reduce barriers to completing licensing requirements.

 • Foster Parents – No changes.